 An online peer-support and discussion forum for leaders in museums and galleries

-This is the final workshop in the series and is aimed specifically at those working in leadership roles.
-As with all the workshops in the series, it will provide an opportunity for participants to engage in confidential discussion (where Chatham House Rules apply) about the approaches they have taken, and the challenges they face, in trying to engage their institutions in practices that might be considered anti-racist or decolonial.
-The objective for this final event in the series is to create a safe space where workable strategies and ideas for new policies can be developed through peer-support, at directorship level.
+This final workshop in the Doing the Work series is aimed specifically at those working in leadership roles.
+As with all the workshops in the series, it will provide an opportunity for participants to engage in confidential discussion (where Chatham House Rules apply) about the approaches they have taken, and the challenges they face, in trying to engage their institutions in anti-racist or decolonial practices.
+The objective for this workshop is to create a safe space where workable strategies and ideas for new policies can be developed through peer-support, at directorship level.

-Participants will be drawn from the directors and senior management staff of the 70 museums that comprise the CAS membership, as well as directors of other non-collecting institutions in the UK.
+This closed, online workshop is open to directors and senior management from the CAS membership, as well as directors of other non-collecting institutions in the UK.